 We can file for multiple cases; however, they must be filed separately.

-While we will have a licensed attorney appear in court at your hearing for you, the judges in Texas will frequently require your presence as well.
-If you live out of state or if attending the hearing would be a hardship for you, we will ask the court to excuse your presence, however we cannot guarantee the court will grant that request.
+Texas judges will frequently request your presence at the hearing in addition to the licensed attorney we will have appear at the hearing on your behalf.
+If attending the hearing would be a hardship, we will ask the court to excuse your presence, however we cannot guarantee the court will grant that request.

 Currently, a Texas expunction typically takes anywhere between four and nine months, depending on county, the facts of your case, and whether the DA consents or objects.